OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/06-Testing_for_the_Circumvention_of_Work_Flows.md

 ### Generic Testing Method

 - Review the project documentation and use exploratory testing looking for methods to skip or go to steps in the application process in a different order from the designed/intended business logic flow.
-- For each method develop a misuse case and try to circumvent or perform an action that is “not acceptable” per the the business logic workflow.
+- For each method develop a misuse case and try to circumvent or perform an action that is “not acceptable” per the business logic workflow.

 #### Testing Method 1